 Somalia is one of the most dangerous places in the world.
 Decades of fighting and continuous periods of drought have forced many from their homes.
 Families are now facing a desperate struggle to feed their children in makeshift camps.
 We are on the ground but need your support.
 Help a family survive.

 Malnutrition is one of the leading causes of death of children in Somalia

 Regular droughts and nearly 30 years of conflict have made access to food limited and expensive.
 And, right now an estimated one million children under five are malnourished.

 Two million people have fled their homes, with an estimated 600,000 internally displaced people seeking safety in Mogadishu.
 Many are in camps where conditions are poor, with no toilets, running water or access to healthcare.

 Concern is on the ground responding to this urgent and growing crisis, but we need your support to help families survive.

 You can provide a malnourished child with a course of therapeutic food, helping them to recover.
 As well as supporting their family to fill a shopping bag with the nutritious food they desperately need.

-When Hani* (pictured above) was pregnant with Nala* (pictured above), she was forced from her home after violence broke out in her village.
+When Hani* (pictured below) was pregnant with Nala* (pictured below), she was forced from her home after violence broke out in her village.